PublicisSapient/ps-clouddevopscoe-meetups/webinars/Infrastructure Automation - Past, Present and Future/README.md

 kubectl apply -f claim.yaml
 ```
 - kubernetes clusters are provisioned in aws, gcp and azure cloud by name **x-abstraction-demo-cluster**
-- To validate
+- To validate, created kubernetes clusters
-    - Goto, cloud web console and look for cluster in us east region or by running kubectl commands
+    - goto, cloud provider web console and look for cluster in **us east** region or by running kubectl commands
     ```
     # for aws
     kubectl get clusters.eks.aws.crossplane.io